 Timmy hunched over his desk, sobbing.

 Luke laughed at him.
 Simmo slid back on his chair sneering.
 Bruce barked in the small skinny lad’s ear.
+I watched, guarding my books from being flung out of the window, again.

 Those boys!